milesChild/image-processing/ImageProcessing/README.md

 ## Project Description

 This is a basic processableImageImpl processing program which offers the client various options for loading, manipulating, and saving images.
-PPM images can be loaded into the program and various processableImageImpl-manipulating operations can be conducted on them through the use of console inputs.
+Images of various types can be loaded into the program and various processableImageImpl-manipulating operations can be conducted on them through the use of console inputs.
 Examples of operations include multiple flipping operations, dim/brighten operations, and varoius color-conversion operations.
 A more detailed list of operations, how to use them via the console, and examples of processableImageImpl-manipulation will follow.

 ***

+## Design Changes from Assignment 4 & New Design Decisions

+> Taking feedback from A4 into account and in an attempt to abstract as much code as possible, we renamed our PPMImage class to ProcessableImageImpl class and made an interface, ProcessableImage that holds all of the common commands.
+>
+> Also in the ProcessableImageImpl class, we modified the constructors to be able to support loading in of any file type from a path.
+The constructor calls on the appropriate helper based on the image type the user wants to load in.
+>
+> As soon as an image is loaded in, it is automatically converted into a ProcessableImageImpl object.
+This removes the necessity of having individual objects for each of the different file types that a user may load in.

 # Model, View, Controller Overview: